RAtioNAn/cpuinfo/README.md

 # cpuinfo

-Cli utility to print CPU info.
+CLI utility to print some CPU info.